SriramAnanthanarayanan/Firmable-Company-data-pipeline/README.md

 The entity matching design in entity\_matching.py is a multi-stage cascade:

+# Stage 1: Rule-Based Match (SQL)

-1. **Rule-Based Match:** First, it performs a high-confidence match directly in SQL, joining records where TRIM(cc.abn) \= TRIM(abr.abn).
-This is the fastest and most reliable match.
+Logic: First, it performs a high-confidence match directly in SQL, joining records where the cleaned ABR (Australian Business Number) from Common Crawl matches a record in the ABR dataset (TRIM(cc.abn) = TRIM(abr.abn)).

+Purpose: This is the fastest, cheapest, and most reliable match.
+It captures all the "easy wins" where a company clearly lists its valid ABN on its website.

+# Stage 2: Fuzzy Match (Python + rapidfuzz)

-2. **Fuzzy Match:** For remaining Common Crawl records, it attempts a fuzzy string match.
-To optimize, it blocks records by postcode (only comparing records within the same postcode) and then uses rapidfuzz.fuzz.token\_sort\_ratio to compare company names.
+Logic: For all Common Crawl records that did not match in Stage 1, this stage attempts a fuzzy string match on the company name.

+Key Optimization (Blocking): To avoid comparing every crawl record to all 3 million+ ABR records (an N*M problem), it uses a technique called blocking.
+The records are "blocked" by postcode.
+This means it only compares the names of companies that are located in the same postcode, drastically reducing the search space.

+Scoring: It uses rapidfuzz.fuzz.token_sort_ratio, which is effective at handling minor spelling differences, "Pty Ltd" vs. "Pty Limited", or reordered words.

+Purpose: Catches entities that are clearly the same but are missing an ABN on their website (e.g., "Acme Inc" in 2000 vs. "Acme Incorporated" in 2000).

+# Stage 3: LLM Match (Optional AI Match)

-3. **LLM Match (Optional):** For records that still don't match, an optional step can be enabled to send the candidate data to OpenAI's GPT-4.
-The LLM is asked to act as an expert and determine if the two entities are the same, handling complex cases that fuzzy logic would miss.
+Logic: For records that still don't match, this optional step sends the candidate data (Crawl company name, ABR company name) to OpenAI's GPT-4.

+Purpose: This is the "expert" step to handle high ambiguity.
+An LLM can use semantic reasoning to identify matches that rules and fuzzy logic would miss.
+For example, it can determine that Crawl: "ACME" at 123 Main St is the same as ABR: "ACME CORPORATION PTY LTD" at 123 Main St, Sydney, even if the string similarity score is low.

+### Special Note

+In an ideal scenario, a rule-based system will have significantly lower coverage compared to other methods.
+Therefore, it will primarily rely on fallback mechanisms such as fuzzy logic or an LLM-based approach.
+This presents an excellent opportunity to leverage the capabilities of LLMs to accomplish the task effectively.

+Additionally, we can consider exposing our data warehouses to the LLM through an MCP server.
+This would allow the model to gain a complete understanding of the data and perform tasks more seamlessly.

+**IDE Used**  - VS Code for development